Plough: Heavy ploughs

 In the basic mould-board plough, the depth of cut is adjusted by lifting against the runner in the furrow, which limited the weight of the plough to what a ploughman could easily lift.
-This limited the construction to a small amount of wood (although metal edges were possible).
+This restricted plough construction to a small amount of wood (although metal edges were possible).
 These ploughs were fairly fragile and unsuitable for the heavier soils of northern Europe.
-The introduction of wheels to replace the runner allowed the weight of the plough to increase, and in turn the use of a larger mould-board faced in metal.
-These heavy ploughs led to greater food production and eventually a marked population increase, beginning around AD 1000.
+The introduction of wheels to replace the runner allowed the weight of the plough to increase, and in turn enabled the use of a larger mould-board faced in metal.
+These heavy ploughs led to greater food production, coinciding with a marked increase in the world's population in the second millennium AD.

 Before the Han dynasty (202 BC – AD 220), Chinese ploughs were made almost wholly of wood except for the iron blade of the ploughshare.
 These were V-shaped iron pieces mounted on wooden blades and handles.
 By the Han period the entire ploughshare was made of cast iron.
 These are the earliest known heavy, mould-board iron ploughs.
-Several advancements such as the three-shared plow, the plow-and-sow implement, and the harrow were developed subsequently.
+Several improvements such as the three-shared plough, the plough-and-sow implement, and the harrow developed subsequently.
 By the end of the Song dynasty in 1279, Chinese ploughs had reached a state of development that would not be seen in Holland until the 17th century.

 The Romans achieved a heavy-wheeled mould-board plough in the late 3rd and 4th century AD, for which archaeological evidence appears, for instance, in Roman Britain.
-The Greek and Roman mould-boards were usually tied to the bottom of the shaft with bits of rope, which made them more fragile than the Chinese ones, and iron mould-boards did not appear in Europe until the 10th century.
-The first indisputable appearance after the Roman period is in a northern Italian document of 643.
-Old words connected with the heavy plough and its use appear in Slavic, suggesting possible early use in that region.
-General adoption of the carruca heavy plough in Europe seems to have accompanied adoption of the three-field system in the later 8th and early 9th centuries, leading to improved agricultural productivity per unit of land in northern Europe.
-This was accompanied by larger fields, known variously as carucates, ploughlands, and plough gates.
+Ancient Greeks and Romans usually tied mould-boards to the bottom of the shaft with bits of rope, which made them more fragile than the Chinese ones, and iron mould-boards did not appear in Europe until the 10th century.
+The first-known indisputable appearance after the Roman period appears in a northern Italian document of 643.
+Old words connected with the heavy plough and its use appear in Slavic, suggesting possible early use in eastern Europe.
+General adoption of the carruca heavy plough in Europe seems to have accompanied adoption of the three-field system in the later-8th and early-9th centuries, leading to improved agricultural productivity per unit of land in northern Europe.
+This innovation accompanied a move towards larger fields, known variously as carucates, ploughlands, or plough gates.